systechafrica/NASSIT-Documentation/docs/src/members/members.md

 -   Click **label 3** button to view all the details of a selected individual member in the batch.

-Clicking the **'Show Details'** button will open a section showing more details of a selected member as shown below:
+Clicking the **Show Details** button will open a section showing more details of a selected member as shown below:

 <img  alt="Show Details" width="95%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image15.png">